Culture of Totalitarian Society and Memory Studies Cases

 The school is aimed at Bachelor's and Master’s students, graduate students, researchers in history, culture, sociology, anthropology and philosophy, who are interested in the Soviet and post-Soviet periods.

-The school’s programme consists of seminars, workshops, lectures.
+The school’s programme consists of seminars, workshops and lectures.
 In addition to classroom activities, field seminars are to be held at Perm archives, museums and memorial sites of the Kama region, including the prominent Perm-36 museum of political repression.

 Deadline: April 30, 2019